BrunoRB/ahocorasick/README.md

 # ahocorasick

-Implementation of the Aho-Corasick string searching algorithm described in the paper "Efficient string matching: an aid to bibliographic search".
+Implementation of the Aho-Corasick string searching algorithm, as described in the paper "Efficient string matching: an aid to bibliographic search".

 ## Installing / Running